-Rosehip tea has a variety of benefits.
-From antioxidant properties to boosting your immunity.
+Rosehip tea has a variety of benefits, ranging from antioxidant properties to boosting your immunity.
 There are different reasons to drink this herbal tea.

-But, it does have a moderate amount of oxalates.
+But, it does contain a moderate amount of oxalates.
 So, if you are sensitive or already have kidney stones you may want to practice moderation when drinking this tea.

 10. Yerba Mate Tea

-Additionally, if you enjoy the South American Yerba Mate tea you may want to limit your consumption.
-It contains a moderate amount of oxalates.
-So, despite it being a stimulating alternative to coffee, if you are oxalate-sensitive you may want to watch how much you drink.
+Additionally, if you enjoy the South American Yerba Mate tea you may want to limit your daily consumption.
+It, as previous, contains a moderate amount of oxalates.
+So, despite being a stimulating alternative to coffee, you may rearrange your regime to avoid excess consumption.